finos/FDC3/docs/context/ref/Message.md

 # `Message`

 A chat message to be sent through an instant messaging application.
-Can contain one or several text bodies (organised by mime-type, plaintext or markdown), as well as attached entities (either arbitrary file attachments or fdc actions to be embedded in the message).
+Can contain one or several text bodies (organised by mime-type, plaintext or markdown), as well as attached entities (either arbitrary file attachments or FDC3 actions to be embedded in the message).
 To be put inside a ChatInitSettings object.

 ## Type